Adrijan Rudović

-Adrijan Rudović (Adrian Rudaj; born 10 June 1995) is a Montenegrin professional footballer of Albanian descent who plays as a centre-back.
+Adrijan Rudović (Adrian Rudaj; born 10 June 1995) is a Montenegrin professional footballer who plays as a centre-back for Kosovan club Prishtina e Re.

 Club career

 FK Dečić

 Rudović joined Montenegrin side FK Dečić in July 2020.
 Over the 2020–21 season, he quickly became a regular starter, making 33 league appearances (2,970 minutes) and scoring one goal.
 In the following 2021–22 season, he added 18 league appearances.
 Rudović made his UEFA Conference League debut in the 2021–22 season, playing one match against Drita and completing the full 90 minutes.

 Sutjeska

 In 2022, Rudović signed with Sutjeska Nikšić, one of the top clubs in the Montenegrin First League.
 He made his UEFA Champions League debut on 5 July 2022, starting in the first qualifying round match against Ludogorets Razgrad.
 Rudović spent two seasons with Sutjeska, playing during the 2022–23 and 2023–24 campaigns, making a total of 22 league appearances.